Scottsdaaale/Scottsdaaale/README.md

         <img src="./imgs/Woolie.gif" alt="Woolie GIF" width="50">
       </a>
         <br><strong>Woolie.tv</strong><br>
-        Woolie is a relaxation platform where you can customize your own experience.
+        Relaxation platform where you can customize your own experience.
         Choose between sets of videos, music, and background audio to fine tune your journey.
     </td>
     <td style="text-align: center;">